Carving is the ultimate skiing, the essence of the current ski technique, and the passion

 Advantages of carving

--you can do it every day (compared to the much less frequent powder
+- You can do it every day (compared to the much less frequent powder skiing)

-It has less speed control than a skidded turn, of course.
+Having said that, it has less speed control than a skidded turn, of course.
 The only way to control the speed in carving turns is through our line of descent.
-With complete “Capital C letter” turns, starting and finishing them across the fall line.
-Also know in racing as “Ski the slow line fast”…
+With complete “Capital C letter” turns, starting and finishing them across the fall line/hill.
+This is also know in ski racing as “Ski the slow line fast”…

 In a carved turn we have a change of direction with little speed control.
 In a skidded turn we have a change of direction and braking at the same time.
 So skidding is a much more important skill than carving, and that’s why it is taught first in the skier’s progression.